NdtXBL/boiii-vanilla/README.md

 - Disabled all external console commands besides "/connect" since it is needed for co-op
 - Disabled some of the stats features (unlock all, class slots, etc.) as they crossed over to the campaign unfortunately
 - Re-enabled the safehouse countdown feature as it was removed in Ezz.
 I loved this but it provides an unfair advantage against vanilla BO3.
 - Lowered Max FPS back down to 240 (as it was in vanilla BO3) due to the unfair advantage.
-May add this back but I'll have to see what the community thinks of this.

 **Why Use This Over Vanilla BO3?**
 - For most people, the BOIII client runs much smoother than BO3 due to the FPS issues associated with the steam update